manjureddy7/jatayu/readme.md

 ![Logo](https://user-images.githubusercontent.com/22653056/132664833-3cf4c46c-9e41-4600-b355-53fbeedec05b.png)

 # JATAYU 🦅

-Jatayu is a command line interface (CLI) tool which helps to generate READY-MADE React projects for the App (web-app) or Library (common components) development. 🚀
+Jatayu is a command line interface (CLI) tool which helps to generate production ready hand-made React projects for the App (web-app) or Library (components) development. 🚀

 ## What is the purpose of JATAYU ? 💁